cnr-isti-vclab/openlime/ARCHITETURE.md

+HUGE PROBLEMS:

+1) viewBox defines the location and size of the annotation layer, and it is not stored in the annotations jsonLD!!!

 TODO: for now annotations

 1) Create  LayerUI class that manages the UI.
-But for annotations it must be kept in sync (add an annotation for examplem it needs to be added to the list, also in case of selection.
+But for annotations it must be kept in sync (add an annotation for example it needs to be added to the list, also in case of selection.

 Annotation